-From the treetops to belowground, a healthy backyard wildlife habitat plays host to a myriad animals and they all need safe places for their young.
+From the treetops to belowground, a healthy backyard wildlife habitat hosts a myriad of animals, and they all need safe places for their young.
 The more nesting places in your yard, the more inviting it will be.
 Here’s what to offer.
-How to design a backyard wildlife habitat

 Nesting places for birds